sopmacF/On-Lions-and-Elligators/README.md

 # Overview

 This archive contains the following
-- `C` contains the C implementation of a constant-time version of CSIDH.
+- `C` contains the C implementation of a constant-time version of CSIDH based on [CSIDH](https://csidh.isogeny.org/).
 # Licenses

 Code in this repository that does not indicate otherwise is placed in the public domain.